 336-655-7418 | email@example.com

-Rachel May, Coordinator of Sustainability Education, works with faculty, students, and staff to develop courses and programs that can extend learning about sustainability throughout the curriculum and beyond.
-She has undertaken a number of projects to link the academic community at SU to its local ecosystem, including student workshops and faculty development opportunities on water, food, and waste issues, and she heads up a multidisciplinary research project on Onondaga Lake, partially funded by a grant from the National Endowment for the Humanities (NEH).
-Rachel has also contributed to local and regional sustainability efforts, including serving on the Mayoral transition team on sustainability, the Board of the Onondaga County Resource Recovery Agency (OCRRA), and, most recently, the Syracuse Board of Zoning Appeals.
+Rachel May, Director of Sustainability Education, works with faculty, students, and staff to develop courses and programs that can extend learning about sustainability throughout the curriculum and beyond.
+She has undertaken a number of projects to link the academic community at SU to its local ecosystem, including student workshops and faculty development opportunities on water, food, and waste issues, and she heads up two multidisciplinary research projects on Onondaga Lake, partially funded by grants from the National Endowment for the Humanities (NEH) and the U. S. Environmental Protection Agency (EPA).
+Rachel has also contributed to local and regional sustainability efforts, including serving on the Mayoral transition team on sustainability, the Board of the Onondaga County Resource Recovery Agency (OCRRA), the Onondaga Lake Watershed Partnership, and, most recently, the Syracuse Board of Zoning Appeals.

 Rachel was formerly Director of the Office of Environment and Society, where she promoted collaborative research and teaching between SUNY-ESF and Syracuse University.
 Before coming to Syracuse, Rachel was Associate Professor of Russian at Macalester College in St. Paul, MN.
 Rachel holds a Ph.D. from Stanford in Slavic Languages and Literatures and Masters degrees from Oxford University (Modern Languages) and SUNY-ESF (Environmental Science).
 She was a Marshall Scholar and has received fellowships from the National Endowment for the Humanities, the Social Science Research Council, the Mellon Foundation, and Harvard University, among others.